wp-plugins/total-security/readme.txt

 * Detects suspicious or potentially malicious files => |`.exe`|`.com`|`.scr`|`.bat`|`.msi`|`.vb`|`.cpl`|
 * Detects compressed files => |`.zip`|`.rar`|`.7z`|`.gz`|`.tar`|`.bz2`|
 * Detects log, binary, data and temporary files => |`.log`|`.dat`|`.bin`|`.tmp`|

+= Error 404 Log =

+Logs 404 (Page Not Found) errors on your site, this also gives the added benefit of helping you find hidden problems causing 404 errors on unseen parts of your site as all errors will be logged.

 > Best practices on security combined into one plugin!
 It does not remove or modify anything.
 That is left to the user to do.